What were the major prophets trying to accomplish?

 God, after He spoke long ago to the fathers in the prophets in many portions and in many ways, in these last days has spoken to us in His Son . . .
 (NASB) Hebrews 1:1-2

-The prophets also recorded God’s promises or predictions.
+Both major and minor prophets recorded God’s promises or prophesies.
 Here is one example,

 And what more shall I say?
 For time will fail me if I tell of Gideon, Barak, Samson, Jephthah, of David and Samuel and the prophets, who by faith conquered kingdoms, performed acts of righteousness, obtained promises, shut the mouths of lions, quenched the power of fire, escaped the edge of the sword, from weakness were made strong, became mighty in war, put foreign armies to flight.
 (NASB) Heb.
 11:32-34

-The prophets were primarily given to us to benefit us, to help us discover that Jesus Christ was the promised Messiah, our Lord and Savior, and God.
+While the primary responsibility of the prophets was to speak for God, their faithfulness benefited us.
+1 Peter 1:10-12 tell us that their ministry was to help us discover that Jesus Christ was the promised Messiah, our Lord and Savior, and God.
 That is the message of the next two passages,

 As to this salvation, the prophets who prophesied of the grace that would come. . .
-(NASB) 1 Pet.
-1:10
+(NASB) 1 Peter 1:10

 And He gave some as apostles, and some as prophets, and some as evangelists, and some as pastors and teachers, for the equipping of the saints for the work of service, to the building up of the body of Christ . . .
 (NASB) Ephesians 4:11-12